First Transplant Patient in BioHub Trial No Longer Needs Insulin Therapy

 There are 2 types of diabetes; type 1 and type 2, Type 1; diabetes mellitus type 1 (DM 1) occurs when the pancreas makes little or no insulin; leading to the accumulation of glucose and energy in the blood, and thus causing a well-known health condition called (Hyperglycemia).

-The exact reason of DM 1 isn’t known yet, but researchers think that this disease occurs due to the effect of some microorganisms or toxins on the Beta cells which responsible for the secretion of insulin inside the pancreas; therefore it can’t produce enough amount of insulin.
+The exact reason of DM 1 isn’t known yet, but researchers think that this disease occurs due to the effect of some microorganisms or toxins on the Beta cells which are responsible for the secretion of insulin inside the pancreas; therefore it can’t produce enough amount of insulin.

 And because in the case of hyperglycemia the body can’t get energy from glucose; it begins to search for another source of energy like breaking down fats and proteins.